ctfs/write-ups-2014/nuit-du-hack-ctf-qualifications/nightly-auth/README.md

 After trying the client with username `1`, the server sent me a token.
 The same thing happened for username `2`.
 It seems that even if the username is invalid, the server always sends a token.
 So we can’t guess if the username is valid or not based on the token…

 The server had a problem with **load balancing**: after our first `get_challenge` request, the `auth_packet` was redirected to another server.
-That wasn’t a problem for exploiting, we just had to sent the `auth_packet` five times until we hit the good server (round-robin and 5 servers).
+That wasn’t a problem for exploiting, we just had to sent the `auth_packet` five times until we hit the right server (round-robin and 5 servers).

 Let’s take a look at the `process()` function…